 RCAC maintains a tax-deferred annuity plan qualified under section 403(b) of the Internal Revenue Code (IRC).
 All employees may make voluntary pre-tax contributions to the plan, up to the maximum amount allowed by the Internal Revenue Service.
 Under the plan, RCAC may also contribute to the account of eligible participants.
 Employees become eligible for RCAC contributions after six months of full-time employment.
-The RCAC employer contribution was 4% and 5%, based on qualified employee gross salaries for the years ended September 30, 2020 and 2019.
-The 2019 contribution includes a 1% one time additional contribution approved by the board.
-The retirement plan expense recognized by RCAC (as a component of fringe benefits) for the years ended September 30, 2020 and 2019 was \$425,146 and \$448,450, respectively.
+The RCAC employer contribution was 4% and 4%, based on qualified employee gross salaries for the years ended September 30, 2021 and 2020, respectively.
+The retirement plan expense recognized by RCAC (as a component of fringe benefits) for the years ended September 30, 2021 and 2020 was \$464,721 and \$425,146, respectively.

 In addition to the 403(b) plan, RCAC offers an IRC Section 457(b) deferred compensation plan.
 The Plan allows management employees to voluntarily defer compensation to the extent allowed by law.
 No other contributions are made to the 457(b) plan.
-The 457(b) plan assets as of September 30, 2020 and 2019 were \$252,221 and \$207,817, respectively.
+The 457(b) plan assets as of September 30, 2021 and 2020 were \$295,094 and \$252,221, respectively.
 The asset is included in other non-current assets on the consolidated balance sheets and the corresponding liability is included in other long-term liabilities.